 Below are the top 10 differences between AutoCAD vs Revit

-- Autocad focuses on individual components of a project, whereas Revit considers the entire project as a whole, giving architects an advantage of considering design as indivisible.
+- Autocad focuses on individual components of a project, whereas Revit considers the entire project as a whole, giving architects the advantage of considering design as indivisible.

-- Making modifications and last-minute changes suggested by clients are easier to perform in Revit than Autocad, wherein the modifications are almost manual and time-consuming later.
+- Modifications and last-minute changes suggested by clients are easier to perform in Revit than in Autocad, wherein the modifications are almost manual and time-consuming later.

-- Autocad is more flexible as compared to Revit as it supports surface, mesh and solid commands of Autocad, whereas for later, it is stricter as the things require to be constructed correctly because, for this, we are building not only a 3D model but also a model that will enable coordination of the job and lot more.
+- Autocad is more flexible than Revit as it supports surface, mesh, and solid commands of Autocad.
+In contrast, for later, it is stricter as the things required to be constructed correctly because we are building not only a 3D model but also a model that will enable coordination of the job and much more.

 - Autocad follows linear coordination involving a constant back and forth between all associated groups.
 On the other hand, Revit has an advantage as all models can be linked to the center architectural model to keep track of real-time clashes between them.

-- Autocad is supported both by Windows and Mac and whereas Revit can only run on Windows currently.
+- Windows and Mac support Autocad, whereas Revit can only run on Windows currently.

-- Autocad web app is available to create, edit and share CAD designs through the browser and mobile devices, whereas Revit is available as software that can be used after installation in windows.
+- Autocad web app is available to create, edit and share CAD designs through the browser and mobile devices.
+In contrast, one can use Revit software after installing it on a Windows operating system.

-- Both Autocad vs Revit requires a subscription from Autodesk, and based on the requirements; one can opt for monthly or yearly plans.
-The cost for a subscription for Revit is more as compared to Autocad for the same duration.
+- Autocad vs Revit requires a subscription from Autodesk, and based on the requirements; one can opt for monthly or yearly plans.
+A Revit subscription costs more than Autocad for the same duration.